absolutezero13/javascript-quiz/README.md

 # javascript-quiz

-A Javascript fundamentals quiz written with Javascript.
+A Javascript fundamentals quiz written with vanilla Javascript.

+- Single Page
+- Responsive
+- Results in the end.